Access

 The tables were custom built by Phil for the coworking space, made especially so you can spread out.

 The width of the table tops are 109cm, the height is 74cm, the table top itself is 3cm ply, which brings the inside of the table to a height of 71cm.
-The table fits two people on - the entire top is 122cm in length so there is around 60cm of space to the middle of the table.

-I also have laptop stands available to borrow, you will need to bring your own keyboard and mouse.
+If you are coworking, we also have laptop stands available to borrow, you will need to bring your own keyboard and mouse.

 Noise

-Noise levels are relatively low.
-The unit is a former shop unit and is on the main high street and the double glazing keeps most traffic noise out.
+The unit is a former shop unit - it is on the main high street, and the double glazing keeps most traffic noise out.

 People do have occasional zoom meetings, generally it is a quiet space though.